AgoraIO-Extensions/Agora-Flutter-SDK/docs/integration/Picture-in-Picture.md

    - [Adding Capabilities](https://developer.apple.com/documentation/xcode/adding-capabilities-to-your-app#Add-a-capability)

 2. **Camera Access in Multitasking Mode (Optional)**
+   > Note: You can skip this step if your app doesn't require camera access during multitasking (for example, if you don't need to show the local video stream in the PiP window).

    > When your app enters a multitasking mode, you should have [com.apple.developer.avfoundation.multitasking-camera-access](https://developer.apple.com/documentation/BundleResources/Entitlements/com.apple.developer.avfoundation.multitasking-camera-access?language=objc) entitlement or set `multitaskingCameraAccessEnabled` to `true` of the capture session.
 Multitasking modes include Slide Over, Split View, and Picture in Picture (PiP).